gdmoney/quotes/README.md

 *****

+**"It's so simple, yet makes such a difference.
+Pretend that every single person you meet has a sign around his or her neck that says, 'Make me feel important'."**
+-- *Mary Kay Ash*

 **"There is no such thing as absolute certainty, but there is assurance sufficient for the purposes of human life."**
 -- *John Stuart Mill*